 Let’s Hold a Contest

 Another effective way to solve a problem or come up with an innovative approach when no established best-practice solution exists is to hold a contest.
-Modo Labs did just that in a first-of-its-kind event, Modo Appathon™.
+Modo Labs did just that in a first-of-its-kind event, a mobile app building competition for college students.
 The contest challenged students of all majors, from select universities across the United States, to create innovative mobile apps that improve or enhance life on campus.
 Students were encouraged to come up with app ideas, from academic advising support to content about cultural activities, that would help their peers on campus.

 To get started, student teams submitted their app concept proposals.
 Then selected teams were invited to spend a weekend in October competing against fellow students from their university to create their proposed app by using the no-code Modo Campus Engagement platform .